 Plan accompanied by a fee of $50, to the Tree Warden prior to or concurrent with an application for a building or demolition permit.
 Additionally, if any Protected Trees were removed during the 12 months preceding the application for a building or demolition permit, such trees shall be accounted for on the Tree Plan to the best of the owner’s ability, and shall be mitigated pursuant to paragraph 4.C

-- An Owner aggrieved of the Tree Warden’s determination on a Tree Plan, or with respect to the need for such a plan, may appeal such determinations to the Board of Selectmen at a public hearing.
+E. An Owner aggrieved of the Tree Warden’s determination on a Tree Plan, or with respect to the need for such a plan, may appeal such determinations to the Select Board at a public hearing.
 A written decision on such appeals shall be rendered with 14 business days of the close of such hearing(s).

 Section 5.
 Enforcement and Fines

-- Following a determination of violation by the Tree Warden, an owner shall be subject to fines for the activities listed below, to be paid into the Tree Fund, said fines to be set forth in rules and regulations issued by the Board of Selectmen.
+A. Following a determination of violation by the Tree Warden, an owner shall be subject to fines for the activities listed below, to be paid into the Tree Fund, said fines to be set forth in rules and regulations issued by the Select Board.

 Said activities are: